Shirral/Apple-Victoria/README.md

 ### Start screen

 The start screen introduces the player to the game and provides them with the information on what they need to do in order to beat it.
-It features a simple structure fit for the purpose: the name of the project at the top, an easy to read section with text on a lighter background, and a button which brings the user to the main game screen once it is clicked.
+It features a simple structure fit for the purpose: the name of the project at the top, an easy to read section with text on a lighter background (scrollable on smaller screens), and a button which brings the user to the main game screen once it is clicked.
 Behind it all is a  full-screen background image of an apple orchard on a sunny Autumn day.

 ![start screen](assets/readme/start-screen.png "The starting screen.")